MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-preview-and-customize-app-manifest.md

 During local debug or provision process, Teams Toolkit loads app manifest from `appPackage/manifest.json`, resolves it using the environment variables defined in `env/.env.xx`, and creates or updates the Teams app in [Developer Portal for Teams](https://dev.teams.microsoft.com/home).

 1. You can define your own `manifest.json` file in `teamsapp.yml` and `teamsapp.local.yml`.
-For example, create a `manifest.json` file in `test/test.json` and update the `manifestPath` parameters in yaml files.
+For example, create a `manifest.json` file in `test/test.json` and update the `manifestPath` parameters in YAML files.

     ```text
     - uses: teamsApp/zipAppPackage # Build Teams app package with latest env value